What is a Mezinka?

 Hi,

 What is the Mezinka tradition?
 Is it during the Jewish wedding ceremony under the Chuppah?
 Is it during the wedding reception party?
-Do I need anything specific for this tradition?
+Do I need anything specific to this tradition?

 Thank you,